aryanahamed/italy-rent-prediction/README.md

 # Italy Rent Prediction
 This repository aims to analyse and predict rent prices  in various regions of Italy using machine learning algorithms.
+This is a fun hobby project.

 ## Table of Contents
 - [Italy Rent Prediction](#italy-rent-prediction)